ivancarhuapoma/ivancarhuapoma/README.md

 - 👋 Hi, I’m @ivancarhuapoma
-- 👀 I’m interested about data engineering/science
+- 👀 I’m data analys
 - 🌱 I’m currently playing with Neural network 💻
-- 👨🏻 I'm looking for my first job as a developer

 <!---
 ivancarhuapoma/ivancarhuapoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.